brndnhrndz/ReSize/README.md

 # ReSize

-Windows application that resizes the active window via a designated hotkey.
+Windows application that resizes the active window via a set of designated hotkeys.

 ## Prerequisites